OUR PLACE.

 This is our moment to come together and agree a shared future.
 Our Community Council has secured funding from Loch Lomond and the Trossachs National Park and West Dunbartonshire Council to produce what’s called a “Local Place Plan”.

-But it won’t be their plan.
-It will be your plan.
-Rather than the community being at the receiving end of plans produced by others, we as a community will work out what we want our future to be.
-And we’ll create a plan of action to make it happen.
+But it won’t be their plan: it will be our plan.
+Rather than the community being at the receiving end of plans produced by others, we as a community will are deciding what we want our future to be.
+And we’re creating a plan of action to make it happen.

-A series of community activities will take place during late 2025 and early 2026 to create the plan.
-The basic question we’ll be asking ourselves is: what is most important for the future of our community?
+A series of community activities have been taking place during late 2025 and early 2026 to gather your ideas and create the plan.

-Once the plan is finished, it will be ‘registered’ by the National Park and the Council.
-The Community Council and community groups will then use it as a platform to lobby for what the community needs.
+Once finished, the Plan will be ‘registered’ by the National Park and West Dunbartonshire Council.
+The Community Council and other community groups will use it as a platform to secure what the community needs.

 10 years AGO